numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 but provides the necessary ground work for incrementally addressing the full rework.

-The implementation of this NEP and leading up to a large rework of how datatypes are defined in NumPy is expected to create small incompatibilities (see backward compatibility section).
+The implementation of this NEP and the following, implied large rework of how datatypes are defined in NumPy is expected to create small incompatibilities (see backward compatibility section).
 However, a transition requiring large code adaption is not anticipated and not